 L-1 B visas are reserved for those foreign employees who have specialized knowledge of the company’s products & services, research, proprietary techniques, classified information, special technical knowledge, management and systems.
 Documentation of such specialized knowledge is extremely essential for the petition.
 These visas are issued for an initial period of three years and can be extended to a maximum of five years.

 Both L-1A and L-1B visa holders must have the intention to depart the US upon completion of the duration of stay in the US but can apply for and obtain Permanent Residency status in the duration of their L-1 status in the US.“New Office” L1s

 L-1 visas can also be obtained for foreign companies to open a ‘New Office’ in the U.S. A ‘New Office’ is understood to mean an organization which has been doing business in the U.S through its parent, subsidiary, branch or affiliate for less than one year.
 For “New Office” the initial period of stay is one year which can be extended further.
 There is no minimum amount of capital investment that is mandated by law.
 So capital investment could be any amount that is the industry norm or recommended.

-Call Law Office of Tricia Wang at (510) 791-0232 or send us an email at email@example.com to schedule an initial consultation.
-We speak English, Mandarin Chinese, and Hindi.
+Call Law Office of Tricia Wang at (510) 791-0232 or send us an email at firstname.lastname@example.org to schedule an initial consultation.
+We speak English, Mandarin Chinese, Cantonese, Taishan Dialect and Japanese.
 We now available on WeChat!
 Chat with us by looking for us by “TriciaWangLawOffice” or scan barcode at the bottom of the page.